kklkit/Factions/README.md

 ## Committing

-1. For each submodule that you've changed, make a commit inside the submodule and push it.
+1. Commit and push the changes inside of each submodule.
-2. Then, in the top-level repository, commit the changed submodules and push the commit.
+2. Commit and push the changed submodules from the top-level repository.

 Committing the submodules in the top-level repository saves the latest commit in each submodule.
 This allows us to update without having to go into each submodule and running pull.

 ## Updating

 1. Pull at the top-level repository.
 2. Update the submodules.
-If you are using Git Extensions, you can do this by selecting `Submodules > Update all submodules` while in the top-level repository.
-Do **not** run pull inside of the submodules because it will fetch changes beyond what was committed in the top-level repository.
+If you are using Git Extensions, you can do this at the top-level repository by selecting `Submodules > Update all submodules`.
+Do **not** run pull inside of the submodules themselves.
 3. Solve any rebase errors if necessary.